webarch-coop/ansible-role-docker/README.md

 ansible-playbook docker.yml -u root -i ${SERVERNAME}, -e "hostname=${SERVERNAME}"
 ```

-Install Docker CE on your local machine (assuming you are a sudoer, you will need to run `sudo -i` first if you don't have password-less sudo an dthen change to the directory where this repo has been cloned) and add yourself to the `docker` group:
+Install Docker CE on your local machine (assuming you are a sudoer, you will need to run `sudo -i` first if you don't have password-less sudo or `su - root` if you are not a sudoer anthen change to the directory where this repo has been cloned before running the `ansible-playbook` command) and add yourself to the `docker` group:

 ```bash
 ansible-playbook docker.yml --extra-vars "hostname=localhost" -i "localhost," -c local